 Corey specializes in working with dogs that are elderly and with special needs.
 She takes her time to ensure that each pet is safe and treated with respect.
 She also enjoys grooming cats!
 She loves hand scissoring and constantly strives to improve her grooming abilities.

-Corey’s spouse Sally and children Rory, Galen, and Rowan also share her love of animals.
-They live with Animal House adoptee Diego, a Standard Poodle.
+Corey’s spouse Sally and children Rory, Galen, Rowan, and Kieran also share her love of animals.
+They live with Animal House adoptee Mina, a Standard Poodle mix.

 Whitney has been grooming at Animal House for four years.
 She believes it is the best job she has ever had and she loves working at Animal House.
 Whitney has been a resident of Colorado for 32 years, 24 of those in Fort Collins.
 She has always loved animals, especially dogs, and began working with them in 2003.
 She has been grooming for 10 years.
 She adopted two rescues, a long haired dachshund named Noogie and a chiweenie named Snickers.